ibm-cloud-docs/cloud-pak-data/getting-started.md

 The features that you can use depend on the services that you install.
 You can choose which services to install when you install {{site.data.keyword.cpd_full}}.

-Cloud Pak for Data performs the following prerequisties required for the services to install.
+Cloud Pak for Data performs the following prerequistes required for the services to install.
  *  Setting kernel parameters
  *  Enabling noroot squash on worker nodes for NFS
  *  Increase image registry storage size to hold the docker images